routingblog/arbitration/content/_index.md

 ## Richards v.
 Ernst & Young, LLP, 11-17530, 2013 WL 4437601 (9th Cir.
 Aug.
 21, 2013).

 Status: Effectively Reversed by [Morgan]({{< relref "/#morgan-v-sundance" >}}) [^1]

+## Harrison v.
+Envision Holding Management Inc. Board of Directors, et al., No. 22-1098 (United States Court of Appeals for the Tenth Circuit).
+(2023)

+Pull Quote:
+> by prohibiting a claimant such as Harrison from obtaining any form of relief that would benefit anyone other than himself, prevents the effective vindication of the statutory remedies outlined in § 1132(a)(2).
+In other words, the effect of Section 21 of the Plan, if enforced, would be that participant/claimants such as Harrison would be left without any guarantee that a suit seeking the statutory remedies set forth in § 1132(a)(2) would ever be filed by the DOL (and, in turn, that those statutory remedies would ever be available).

+arb that precludes ERISA plan-wide relief under Section 502(a) not enforceable

 ### Analysis